EarthScope/mseedconvert/README.md

-# msi - miniSEED data format converter
+# mseedconvert - miniSEED data format converter

 A general purpose tool for converting between variations of miniSEED formatted data.
 For example, this converter can convert: